alebcay/awesome-shell/README.md

 * [up](https://github.com/shannonmoeller/up) - Ascend directories by name or count; for bash, zsh, and fish.
 * [z](https://github.com/rupa/z) - z is the new j, yo
 * [z.lua](https://github.com/skywind3000/z.lua) - A new cd command that helps you navigate faster by learning your habits
+* [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem, written in Rust

 ## Customization